List of power stations in Nebraska

 This is a list of electricity-generating power stations in the U.S. state of Nebraska, sorted by type and name.
-In 2023, Nebraska had a total summer capacity of 10,781 MW through all of its power plants, and a net generation of 39,445 GWh.
-In 2024, the electrical energy generation mix was 43.4% coal, 32.5% wind, 16.2% nuclear, 4.3% natural gas, 3% hydroelectric, 0.5% solar, and 0.2% biomass.
-Distributed small-scale solar, including customer-owned photovoltaic panels, delivered 57 GWh to the state's electricity grid in 2024.
+In 2024, Nebraska had a total summer capacity of 10.9 GW through all of its power plants, and a net generation of 37,229 GWh.
+In 2025, the electrical energy generation mix was 45.6% coal, 29.1% wind, 17.2% nuclear, 3.9% natural gas, 3.2% hydroelectric, 0.6% solar, 0.2% biomass, and 0.2% petroleum.
+Distributed small-scale solar, including customer-owned photovoltaic panels, delivered 63 GWh to the state's electricity grid in 2025.

 Nebraska is the only state where all electricity utilities are publicly owned as municipal systems, public districts, or rural cooperatives.
 The state has few fossil-fuel reserves but has abundant renewable generation and agricultural resources.
 It is an increasing harvester of wind energy and a major producer of biofuels (primarily ethanol), with further potential for biomass generation.
 Nebraska has no renewable portfolio standard while supporting net metering.
 It was a top-ten state for per-capita energy consumption in 2019 due in large part to its energy-intensive agriculture, meat packing, and food processing industries.
 About 10% more electricity was generated than was consumed in-state.